Glossary

 Myoma

-See Fibroids.
+See: Fibroids.

 Myomectomy

-Surgery performed to remove fibroid tumors.
+Surgery performed to remove fibroids.

 Myometrium

-The middle, muscular layer of the uterus (which is what is affected if you have adenomyosis).
+The middle, muscular, layer of the uterus (which is what is affected if you have adenomyosis).

 N